Fresh-UI/freshui/README.md

 # Fresh-UI

-Welcome to the fresh-ui css github page
+Welcome to the fresh-ui css README

 You can link the css using the cdn link: https://cdn.jsdelivr.net/npm/@freshui/freshui/css/fresh-ui.min.css
 # CDN CODE: